kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/addons/_index.en.md

 ### Custom Addons

-All manifests and config files for the default addons are stored in a Docker image, whose name is configured in the KubermaticConfiguration at `spec.userClusters.addons.kubernetes.dockerRepository` and `spec.userClusters.addons.openshift.dockerRepository`.
-These default to `quay.io/kubermatic/addons` and `quay.io/kubermatic/openshift-addons`, respectively.
+All manifests and config files for the default addons are stored in a Docker image, whose name is configured in the KubermaticConfiguration at `spec.userClusters.addons.dockerRepository`.
+This defaults to `quay.io/kubermatic/addons`.

 #### Creating a Docker Image

-Depending on the cluster orchestrator, choose the Kubernetes or OpenShift Docker image as the basis for your own image.
+It is recommended to choose the default image as the basis for your own image to include default addons.
 All addon manifest are stored in `/addons/<addonname>`, e.g. `/addons/kube-proxy`.
 When creating your own image, copy the manifests into a directory below `/addons`.

 Suppose you have this directory structure: